manji6/dynamic-contents-insert/README.md

 1. please set dynamic-contents-insert.js in your website.
 2. please set configuration javascript object.
-3. run dynamicContentsInsert() in your page.
+3. run dynamicContentsInsert(configuration) in your page.

 ## configuration object